Barre Seid: Educational

 Seid is a benefactor of Hillsdale College.
 According to ProPublica, activists have suspected that Seid is the anonymous donor who gave $20 million to have the George Mason University School of Law renamed the Antonin Scalia Law School.
-ProPublica confirmed this with emails received through a public records request.

 From 2007 to 2008, Seid gave $825,000 to Shimer College as an anonymous donor through his foundation.
 His donation was later made public by a former student who examined tax filings.
 In January 2009, Thomas Lindsay became president of the school, with goals to increase the school's name recognition and build its board of trustees.
 Through 2009, Lindsay increased the 22-member board by 13 members, with many having financial ties to Seid.
 Many of the new board members shared conservative political affiliations, leading some alumni, students, and faculty to argue that the school was undergoing a "right-wing attempt to take over its board and administration."
 In 2010, Lindsay moved to rewrite the school's mission statement, though he was faced with overwhelming opposition by the school's assembly of faculty, staff, and students.
 The trustees adopted the redrafted statement in February, but by April, the trustees voted 18 to 16 to dismiss Lindsay from the presidency.